isomerpages/csa-sicw1/pages/faqs.md

 <br>Fully vaccinated travelers can now enjoy quarantine-free entry into Singapore with no testing required.
 Please click [here](https://www.ica.gov.sg/enter-transit-depart/entering-singapore) for more information.

 **7. How do journalists apply to attend SICW 2022?**
 <br>We invite media journalists to register for a media pass.
-More info on media accreditation requirements can be found here. (hyperlink to Media Accreditation webpage from SICW website)
+More info on media accreditation requirements can be found [here](/media-accreditation).

 **8. What is the dress code for the event?**
 <br>The dress code for the SICW 2022 is business attire.